 Emotional abuse can be difficult to measure, and often children who appear otherwise well cared for may be emotionally abused by being taunted, put down or belittled.
 They may receive little or no love, affection or attention from their parents or carers.
-Children who live in households where there is domestic violence often suffer emotional abuse.
+Children who live in Enabling all to flourish: Rooted in God's love households where there is domestic violence often suffer emotional abuse.
 Emotional abuse can also take the form of children not being allowed to mix/play with other children.